CCheukKa/CCheukKa/Journal.md

 > </tr>
 > </tbody>
 > </table>
 > As you might be able to see, I performed quite well in all of the high credit courses.
 I actually attained scores within the A-range for all of the "expensive" courses.
+Turns out I made pretty decent predictions about these courses.
 However, apparently I decided to fail every single 1-credit course just because.
 The entire results of this is rather ridiculous since the harder the course was, the higher my grade had turned out to be.
 I literally have no comment about this at all, not that I know how to.
 The one thing I would say is that, in *Introduction to Biomedical Engineering*, I failed to attend for *one* of the lessons, and apparently that gave me a -10% penalty to the final score, which I believe accounts to 2 sub-grades.
 And coincidentally, this was the *only course* among these that counted to my honour GPA.
 I practically killed everything.
 If not accounting for all the 1-credit courses that I B-ranged, my GPA would have been 3.746.
 Looking forward, if I wish to go for internal transfer, I'd have to attain a cGPA of at least 3.75 across the two semesters, which means I'll have to get at least 3.844 GPA in the next semester with my 18 credit of courses.
 I don't believe it would be quite achievable to say the least.
 Why on earth would CUHK offer so many unrelated 1-credit courses??!?!?

 ### 13-01-2022
 #### Dem beat: Day 3